 Quick guides to improving your score

-In my experience, you need to work on all aspects of your language skills in order to improve just one.
+You need to work on all aspects of your language skills in order to improve just one.

 If you want to improve your Writing skills, for example, you need to read more (for vocab and grammar) and listen more (for ideas and opinions).